realpython/python-guide/docs/shipping/freezing.rst

 Freezing Your Code
 ==================

-To 'Freeze' your code is to distribute to end-users as an executable which includes a bundled Python interpreter.
+'Freezing' your code is creating a single-file executable file to distribute to end-users, that contains all of your application code as well as the Python interpreter.

-Applications such as 'Dropbox', BitTorrent clients, 'Eve Online' and 'Civilisation IV' do this.
+Applications such as 'Dropbox', 'Eve Online',  'Civilisation IV', and BitTorrent clients do this.

-The advantage of distributing this way is that your application will work even if the user doesn't already have the required version of Python installed.
-On Windows, and even on many Linux distributions and OSX versions, the right version of Python will not already be installed.
+The advantage of distributing this way is that your application will "just work", even if the user doesn't already have the required version of Python installed.
+On Windows, and even on many Linux distributions and OS X, the right version of Python will not already be installed.

+Besides, end-user software should always be in an executable format.
+Files ending in ``.py`` are for software engineers and system administrators.

-One disadvantage is that it will bloat your distribution by about 2MB.
+One disadvantage of freezing is that it will increase the size of your distribution by about 2–12MB.
+Also, you will be responsible for shipping updated versions of your application when security vulnerabilities to Python are patched.
-Another problem is that your application will not receive any security updates to the version of Python it uses unless you freeze a new version and get users to download it.

 Alternatives to Freezing
 ------------------------